GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 Again, the first line specifies the attribute name and the values below that are taken over up to the next blank line.
 In worksheets with user data, these values are provided for attributes with the same name; in the example given to the left, these are the attributes named _IREB:RequirementType_ and _SpecIF:Priority_.
-While Excel® also allows the specification of deviating values, this is not possible in case of SpecIF, therefore all values that do not correspond to those in the worksheet _{Enumerations}_ are ignored during import.
+While spreadsheets also allows the specification of deviating values, this is not possible in case of SpecIF, therefore all values that do not correspond to those in the worksheet _{Enumerations}_ are ignored during import.

 {: .highlight }
-_Note: Excel® assists the user in entering values through a selection box when the values listed in the "(Enumerations)" worksheet are selected for the column in question using the menu Data > Data Tools > Data Validation._
+_Note: LibreOffice and Excel® assist the user in entering values through a selection box when the values listed in the "(Enumerations)" worksheet are selected for the column in question using the menu Data > Data Tools > Data Validation._

 This <a href="https://specif.de/examples/Example%20Telephone-Connection-Request%20(Requirements).xlsx" target="_blank">example</a>
 shows the described conventions.
 Here vocabulary terms have also been chosen for the enumerated attribute values.
 These are replaced in SpecIF Editor/Viewer by terms of the active national language, for example _SpecIF:priorityHigh_ is displayed as _hoch_ if German is selected in the browser.
-Of course, any terms can be used in the Excel worksheet, which will then be used directly in SpecIF Editor/Viewer regardless of the active browser language (without a defined meaning).
+Of course, any terms can be used in the worksheet, which will then be used directly in SpecIF Editor/Viewer regardless of the active browser language (without a defined meaning).

 #### Relations